Bira/octopus-carnival/_drafts/wir-mm-4e-mummy.md

 "Mummy Lord" is one of those monster templates that can be applied to NPC stat blocks to make them elite, introduced in the DMG.
-We already saw one of these in the Death Knight entry, and as we say there they would eventually be dropped in favor of elite monsters built from scratch along the same lines.
+We already saw one of these in the [Death Knight][2] entry, and as I discussed there they would eventually be dropped in favor of elite monsters built from scratch along the same lines.
 Unlike common mummies they're quite smart and likely to have a story role beyond that of a simple dungeon denizen.

 The example mummy lord here in the MM was a Level 13 Human Cleric in life.
 Now, it's a Level 13 Elite Controller with 205 HP and all MM mummy traits.
 Its Necrotic resistance is 10, and its vulnerability to fire remains at 5.

-The mummy lord fight with a mace, and its basic attack is **Warding Mace**, which does damage and gives both the mummy and an adjacent ally +1 AC for a turn.
+The mummy lord fights with a mace, and its basic attack is **Warding Mace**, which does damage and gives both the mummy and an adjacent ally +1 AC for a turn.